What is Interpretation?

 Many people have heard the term 'heritage interpretation'

 .
 Yet, this word may have a wide range of meanings for people based on their background, training, or experience in the heritage profession.
 We feel that the best definition of heritage interpretation is the one developed by Interpretation Canada way back in 1976.
-This definition has been picked up over the past 40-years by many other organizations, and is the one most often taught in university courses in interpretation.
+This definition has been picked up over the past 40-years by many other organisations, and is the one most often taught in university courses in interpretation.
 This definition is:

 It should be stressed that interpretive communications is not simply presenting information, but a specific communication strategy that is used to translate that information for people, from the technical language of the expert, to the everyday language of the visitor.